hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 unzip ./datamount/stanford-ribonanza-rna-folding-dataset.zip
 ```

-Or manually download it https://www.kaggle.com/datasets/hoyso48/stanford-ribonanza-rna-folding-dataset in ./datamount and unzip it.
+Or manually download  the data https://www.kaggle.com/datasets/hoyso48/stanford-ribonanza-rna-folding-dataset in the folder './datamount' and unzip it.
-Or you can follow notebooks in the folder prepare_data to generate additional features yourself.
+Or you can follow notebooks in the folder 'prepare_data' to generate additional features yourself.